dennislee22/ecs-ai-ops/README.md

 ECS AI Ops Chatbot is powered by:

 - 🤖 **Self-hosted local LLM**: runs entirely on-premise with no external API calls or internet dependency.
 Use **[Qwen/Qwen3-8B](https://huggingface.co/Qwen/Qwen3-8B)** (HuggingFace Transformers) on GPU.
-The LLM can be hosted on GPU or CPU, no code changes required.
 When no GPU is detected at startup, the application automatically falls back to CPU inference. `Qwen3-8B` is selected for its robust native tool-calling capabilities while remaining lightweight, helping conserve tokens.
 Alternatively, use **[Qwen/Qwen3-8B-GGUF](https://huggingface.co/Qwen/Qwen3-8B-GGUF) Q4_K_M** (llama-cpp-python) on CPU.
 - 🔁 **LangGraph agentic loop**: a ReAct agent that autonomously selects the right Kubernetes tools, executes them, observes the results, and chains further calls when needed before synthesising a final answer.
 - 📚 **LanceDB RAG**: cross-references live cluster data against your own runbooks, known-issue docs, and SOPs ingested locally into a LanceDB vector store.